RWTH-HPC/sx-aurora-offloading/docs/build_wrapper.md

-When the Clang driver tries to statically link object files into a static target image (with `-Xlinker -fopenmp-static`), then the wrapper tool intercepts that call to the linker, creates a .c file with a symbol table required by the VEO api and constructs a correct command line to call ncc for static linking.
+When the Clang driver tries to statically link object files into a static target image (with `-Xlinker -fopenmp-static`), then the wrapper tool intercepts that call to the linker, creates a .c file with a symbol table required by the VEO API and constructs a correct command line to call `ncc` for static linking.

 In all other cases, the wrapper tool just passes on its command line to the target compiler.